 - One page referral letter from non-family member

-On behalf of Sheriff Joseph Cryan, I am pleased to announce that the Union County Sheriff’s Office will be directing our 9th annual Youth Police Academy Program from July 11, 2016 through July 29, 2016.
-The program is open to currently enrolled students in grades 7th-8th (July 11– July 15) and 9th-12th (July 18–July 29).
+On behalf of Sheriff Peter Corvelli, I am pleased to announce that the Union County Sheriff’s Office will be presenting our 11th annual Youth Police Academy Program July 8, 2019 through July 26, 2019.
+The program is open to currently enrolled students in grades 7th-8th (July 8– July 12) and 9th-12th (July 15–July 26).
 Any student in grades 7th-12th in Union County may apply.

-- The goal of the program is to familiarize youth with the role of a Police Officer.
+- The goal of the program is to familiarize students with the role of a Police Officer.